 You can apply for a new job in the UK and if you find another sponsor then you can apply for UK Tier 2 Visa again.
 This means that your new employer will offer you a certificate of sponsorship to sponsor your visa application.
-So, your employer must have sponsor license but if they don’t have it then they need to get it by making application for sponsor license and then only they can offer you a new job which has to pass the Resident Labor Market Test.
+So, your employer must have a sponsor license but if they don’t have it then they need to get it by making an application for a sponsor license, and then only they can offer you a new job which has to pass the Resident Labor Market Test.
 All this needs to be done within 60 days.

 Now until you get a new job and your new UK Tier 2 visa application is successful, you must support yourself financially during this time.